-We’re excited to announce the seventh annual short fiction writing contest “Healthy Together: Innovations for One Health”.
+We’re excited to announce the eighth annual short fiction writing contest “Building Communities in the Face of Climate Change”.
 The winner will receive $1000 for first prize.
 Second prize is $500 and third is $300.
-The contest opens on Earth Day each year, and this year it will run through May 31, 2021.
+The contest opens on Earth Day, April 22, each year, and this year it will run through June 15, 2023.

 Each year, Sapiens Plurum sponsors a short-fiction contest to encourage positive visions for the future.
 To increase contest accessibility, there is no entry fee.
 The prizes range from $1000 for first prize to $300 for third prize.
 Each year, we select a different sustainability theme.
-This year's theme is the health of all life on Earth.
+This year's theme is inventing beautiful futures.

 We encourage you to read each inspiring, humorous and challenging short story from past contests.
 Winners of this contest have had their stories published in Slate and other media.